Best Of: Jude Law / Pedro Pascal

 You saved me.

-Topp is enough of a craftsman that he can fill a funny song like Good Times and Tan Lines with so many amusing little details and vocal curly cues that it becomes something more substantial than a novelty.
+Topp is enough of a craftsman that he can fill a funny song like Good Times in Tan Lines with so many amusing little details and vocal curly cues that it becomes something more substantial than a novelty.

-Little bit of dust, a little bit of smoke, baller in a Chevy down a gravel road.
+Little bit of dust, little bit of smoke, falling in a Chevy down a gravel road.
+Headed to a spot everybody knows, cannonballs swinging from an old frayed road.

-Talking about good times and tan lines, cold beer and summer nights.
+Talking about good times and tan lines,

+cold beer and summer nights.
 That was all there was to lie.

-Good times and tan lines, good, good times and tan lives.
+Good times and tan

-Zach Topp's big hit singles and new album Ain't In It for My Health signal a shift in country music, which has spent recent years emulating hip-hop rhythms.
+Zach Topp's big hit singles and new album Ain't In It For My Health signal a shift in country music, which has spent recent years emulating hip-hop rhythms.

 Top is making popular a new variation on the neo-traditionalist country music of the 1990s.